 Comprehensive Energy Efficiency Program for Existing Buildings

-A Roadmap to Saving Energy in California's Existing Buildings
+A Framework to Saving Energy in California's Existing Buildings

 California has long been a leader in efforts to improve building energy efficiency, both at the time of construction and upon a major remodel or equipment replacement.
 Efforts have included advanced building codes and appliance standards, a wide variety of incentive programs, design and installation training, and public outreach.
 California’s per capita energy consumption is among the lowest in the country and has remained relatively constant since 1974, in sharp contrast to the rest of the country.